Khin87/python_api_challenge/README.md

 Using Google Places API to find the first hotel for each city located within 10000 meters of your coordinates.

 Requirements:
-Install citypy in your python environment (https://pypi.python.org/pypi/citipy) OpenWeatherMap API Key (https://openweathermap.org/) as 'weather_api_key' Google API Key (https://console.developers.google.com/getting-started) as 'g_key' Create API Keys and store it in the 'api_keys.py' file before running the Jupyter notebooks.
+OpenWeatherMap API Key (https://openweathermap.org/) as 'weather_api_key'
+Google API Key (https://geoapify.com) as 'geoapify_key'
+Create API Keys and store it in the 'api_keys.py' file before running the Jupyter notebooks.